quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part103_18.3.2_Analysis.md

 :p What is the primary reason for using a cutoff radius in molecular dynamics simulations?
 ??x
 The primary reason for using a cutoff radius in molecular dynamics simulations is computational efficiency.
 The Lennard-Jones potential falls off rapidly with distance, so interactions at large distances contribute minimally to the motion of particles.
-By ignoring interactions beyond a certain radius \(r_{cut}\), the simulation becomes more manageable while still retaining significant accuracy.
+By ignoring interactions beyond a certain radius $r_{cut}$, the simulation becomes more manageable while still retaining significant accuracy.
 ??x

 ---